American Jews: Science, business, and academia

-Many Jews have become remarkably successful as an entrepreneurial and professional minority in the United States.
-Many Jewish family businesses that are passed down from one generation to the next serve as an asset, source of income and layer a strong financial groundwork for the family's overall socioeconomic prosperity.
-Within the Jewish American cultural sphere, Jewish Americans have also developed a strong culture of entrepreneurship, for excellence in entrepreneurship and engagement in business and commerce is highly prized in Jewish culture.
-American Jews have also been drawn to various disciplines within academia such as physics, sociology, economics, psychology, mathematics, philosophy and linguistics (see Jewish culture for some of the causes), and have played a disproportionate role in numerous academic domains.
-Jewish American intellectuals such as Saul Bellow, Ayn Rand, Noam Chomsky, Thomas Friedman, Milton Friedman and Elie Wiesel have made a major impact within mainstream American public life.
-Of American Nobel Prize winners, 37 percent have been Jewish Americans (18 times the percentage of Jews in the population), as have been 61 percent of the John Bates Clark Medal in economics recipients (thirty-five times the Jewish percentage).

-In the business world, it was found in 1995 that while Jewish Americans constituted less than 2.5 percent of the U.S. population, they occupied 7.7 percent of board seats at various U.S. corporations.
+Jewish Americans have had a significant presence in entrepreneurship and various professional fields in the United States.
+Studies of Jewish American family businesses have examined how businesses passed between generations can provide continuing sources of income and family assets.
+Some scholars have identified entrepreneurship and participation in business and commerce as features of Jewish American economic life.
+American Jews have been active in various academic disciplines, including physics, sociology, economics, psychology, mathematics, philosophy and linguistics.
+Jewish American intellectuals such as Saul Bellow, Ayn Rand, Noam Chomsky, Thomas Friedman, Milton Friedman and Elie Wiesel have been prominent in American public and intellectual life.
+Of American Nobel Prize winners, 37 percent have been Jewish Americans, as have 61 percent of recipients of the John Bates Clark Medal in economics.In the business world, it was found in 1995 that while Jewish Americans constituted less than 2.5 percent of the U.S. population, they occupied 7.7 percent of board seats at various U.S. corporations.
 American Jews also have a strong presence in NBA ownership.
 Of the 30 teams in the NBA, there are 14 Jewish principal owners.
 Several Jews have served as NBA commissioners including prior NBA commissioner David Stern and current commissioner Adam Silver.

 Since many careers in science, business, and academia generally pay well, Jewish Americans also tend to have a somewhat higher average income than most Americans.
 The 2000–2001 National Jewish Population Survey shows that the median income of a Jewish family is $54,000 a year ($5,000 more than the average family) and 34% of Jewish households report income over $75,000 a year.